cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
 Depending on your environment, you may need to run this with 'sudo' command.

-    - For latest Cloudberry DB release
+    - For latest Cloudberry DB release running on a single container

     ```shell
     cd bootcamp/000-cbdb-sandbox
     ./run.sh
     ```

-    - For latest main branch
+    - For latest Cloudberry DB release running across multiple containers

     ```shell
     cd bootcamp/000-cbdb-sandbox
+    ./run.sh -m
+    ```
+    - For latest main branch running on a single container

+    ```shell
+    cd bootcamp/000-cbdb-sandbox
     ./run.sh -c main -o rockylinux9
     ```

+    - For latest main branch running across multiple containers

+    ```shell
+    cd bootcamp/000-cbdb-sandbox
+    ./run.sh -c main -o rockylinux9 -m
+    ```

     Once the script finishes without error, the sandbox is built and running successfully.
-The `docker run` command uses --detach option allowing you to ssh or access the running CBDB instance remotely.
+The `docker run` and `docker compose` commands use the --detach option allowing you to ssh or access the running CBDB instance remotely.

-    Please review run.sh script for additional options (e.g. setting Timezone in running container, only building container)
+    Please review run.sh script for additional options (e.g. setting Timezone in running container, only building container).
+You can also execute `./run.sh -h` to see the usage.

 ## Connect to the database